jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Touch & Gesture
 * [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) : Lightweight touch visualization library in Swift.
 A single line of code and visualize your touches!
+* [SloppySwiper](https://github.com/fastred/SloppySwiper) : UINavigationController delegate that allows swipe back gesture to be started from anywhere on the screen (not just from the edge).

 ## Debug
 * [Alpha](https://github.com/Legoless/Alpha) : An in-app debugging and exploration tool for iOS